 Peppermint Essential Oil

-This essential oil has a stimulating and robust scent but also is frequently used topically for muscle aches, inflammation, skin irritation, and more!
+This essential oil has a stimulating and robust scent but also is frequently used topically for muscle aches, inflammation and pain, skin irritation, and more!
 Peppermint is a cross between two types of mint (water mint and spearmint) and grows across North America and Europe.
 Mint itself has been used for several thousand years, with mentions of it found in ancient Greek, Roman, and Egyptian texts.
-Both the oil and the leaves can be used medicinally, but also for food flavoring and scenting soaps and other bath products .
+Both the oil and the leaves can be used medicinally, but also for food flavoring and scenting soaps, and other bath products.

 Since this oil has been used for inflammation, this may help alleviate your foot-related aches and pains as well.
 As a bonus, this oil has a powerful scent to help combat foot odor.
 Linked is our favorite peppermint oil.